-The passing away of Baitoth yesterday, at Jammu, was a shock to me, though at age 95, and in the most debilitating state of health he was in, should have prepared me for the eventuality.
+The passing away of Baitoth yesterday, at Jammu, was a shock to me.
+Though his being at age 95 and in the most debilitating state of health should have prepared me for the eventuality.
 But for the loss of a gem amidst us one is never prepared to prepare for.

 Baitoth (we at Kauls called him Baitoth, but his family called him Baiji) was born, most likely, in Kashmir, and he had his school education there.
 His father, Radha Krishen Durani, was my paternal grandfather, Sudharshan Kaul’s, brother-in-law.
-Because of the closeness of his relationship with us, he spent some seven years living with us at Malikyar.
-This in itself is a proof of his sobriety and accommodativeness.
+Because of the closeness of his relationship with us, he spent some seven years living with us at Malikyar, Srinagar.
+This in itself is a proof of his discipline and accommodativeness.

 Later, after obtaining B.A. in physics from Kashmir, he went to Lahore for masters in physics.
 He was educated there in D.A.V.
 College.
 He also studied at Banaras Hindu University for a special course.

-Throughout his student life he remained a very good student, I believe, almost always obtaining a first class.
+Throughout his student life he remained a very good student; I believe, almost always obtaining a first class.
 You could see, later in his life, how he thought.
-He had the raw intelligence of asking simple questions about the subject at hand.
-Answers to the questions, whether obtained from others, or worked out himself, formed his mind on the subject.
+He used his raw intelligence to ask simple questions about the subject at hand.
+Simple answers to the questions, whether obtained from others, or worked out by himself, formed his mind on the subject.
 He seemed to give facts an important consideration before using his intuition.

-He taught simply, as he was in projection of his self to the world.
-Without rancorousness of his colleagues and without the fanfare they clamored for.
+He taught simply, as it was a projection of himself to the world.
+He was without rancorousness of his colleagues and without the fanfare they clamored for.
 He well knew intrigues in his professional world but he would leave them at the college door when he calmly bicycled to his home at Rainawari to relax with his family.
-He never taught me in a college but one winter he coached me in physics at F.Sc. level at his home.
+He never taught me in college but one winter he coached me in physics at F.Sc. level at his home.
 He would use the deriving method to impress knowledge in a student.
 That is, he would start the principles of the topic at hand, and analytically derive its higher states of knowledge.
-The topic looked so easy to understand.
-But reworking the experience at home later I would lose his sure grip and simplicity of explanation, and feel the disappearance of his magical touch.
-It is at his home I first saw a picture of Albert Einstein, little knowing how important a part of my mind he would later become.
+This way the topic looked so easy to understand.
+But reworking the experience at home later, I would lose his sure grip and simplicity of explanation, and feel the disappearance of his magical touch.
+It is at his home I first saw a picture of Albert Einstein, little knowing how important a part of my mind he would become later.

 There were many sharp professors in J & K those days, but Professor Durani was more than sharp, he was a gentleman par excellence.
 His manner of speaking, his body language, his mischievous smile, his laughter at jokes, all made one feel that they were in presence of a special person.